-Rachels, J., & Rachels, S. (2012).
-What is morality?
-In The elements of moral philosophy (7th ed., pp. 9-13).
-McGraw-Hill.
+- Rachels, J., & Rachels, S. (2012).
+What Is Morality?
+In The Elements of Moral Philosophy (7th ed., pp. 9-13).
+New York, NY: McGraw-Hill. - Optional: TED-Ed.

-Optional: TED-Ed.
 (2015, December 8).
-The ethical dilemma of self-driving cars - Patrick Lin [Video].
-YouTube. https://www.youtube.com/watch?v=ixIoDYVfKAO

-Questions

-As you read, keep these questions in mind:
+The Ethical Dilemma of Self-Driving Cars - Patrick Lin [online video].
+Y. Du (Dir.).
+TED-Ed Originals.
+Retrieved August 14, 2016, from http://ed.ted.com/lessons/theethical-dilemma-of-self-driving-cars-patrick-lin..

+Ouestions

-- According to James Rachels and Stuart Rachels, what does moral philosophy seek to better understand?
+- 1. According to Rachels and Rachels, what does moral philosophy seek to better understand?
 (Hint: they quote Socrates on this matter.) - 2.
 What do Rachels and Rachels believe about the role of reason and impartiality in morality? - 3.
 Putting all this together, what do Rachels and Rachels mean by the "minimum conception of morality"? - 4.
-Several large tech companies are very interested in researching and developing self-driving cars.
-This requires those companies to decide how their vehicles should respond in situations where there is no choice but to harm someone.
-(For more details, see the TED-Ed video about self-driving cars by Patrick Lin.)

-For instance, what if a self-driving car is on a bridge when suddenly it is about to crash into a school bus full of children.
+Google, Uber, and other tech companies are developing self-driving cars.
+This requires the companies to decide how their vehicles should respond in situations where there is no choice but to harm someone.
+For instance, what if a self-driving car is going over a bridge when suddenly it is about to crash into a school bus full of children.
 Should the self-driving car be programmed to automatically swerve off the bridge, likely killing the car's driver but saving those children on the bus?
+(For more details, see the optional video from TED-Ed.)
 How might the minimum conception of morality advise these companies?